thales-campolim/capstone/README.md

-## Advanced Data Analyst Certificate Project
+## Google Advanced Data Analyst Certificate Project

-This project forms a crucial component of the Advanced Data Analyst Certificate program.
+This project forms a crucial component of the Google Advanced Data Analyst Certificate program.

 The objective is to utilize a machine learning model on a Human Resources dataset sourced from Kaggle.
 The aim is to assess the likelihood of an employee leaving a company.